butjo/Rekordbox_Database_Remake/README.md

 The new database.xml can be found in the savedirectory
 ## known bugs:
 * Before starting the program make sure your RekordBox collection is consistent and there are no missing Tracks otherwise it will fail
-* only tested with Windows10
+* only tested with Windows 10 and Java 9